The Complexity of Online Bribery in Sequential Elections: General Upper Bounds and Matching Lower Bounds

 \item The number of candidates in $C$ is greater than or equal to $1 + 2 \cdot \width $.
 (This condition is to ensure that each vote's preference order is about a large enough number of candidates that it can be used to assign all the variables in one quantifier block.)

 \item No block is unpopulated; that is, for each $b$, $1 \leq b \leq \blocks$, $c$ contains at least one variable $x_{i,m}$ whose first component is $b$. \end{enumerate} Now, $\cale$ will make a list, which we will refer to as the ``special list,'' of $\blocks$ votes from $V$. $\cale$ will make the list in the following somewhat involved fashion.
-Let $\mathit{Names}$ be the set of all voter names that occur in $V$, i.e., it is the set of all names such that that name is the first component of at least one vote in $V$.
+Let $\mathit{Names}$ be the set of all voter names that occur in $V$, i.e., it is the set of all names that are the first component of at least one vote in $V$.
 Recall that if we have reached this point, we know that $\|\mathit{Names}\| \geq \blocks+1$.
+Our list will not include any vote whose first component is the lexicographically smallest string in $\mathit{Names}$.
+(This feature will be used later in the proof to keep the pathological voter $u$ from breaking the proof.)
 For each $i$, $1 \leq i \leq \blocks$, the $i$th vote in our special list will be, among all votes whose first component is lexicographically the $(i+1)$st smallest string in $\mathit{Names}$, the vote with the lexicographically smallest second component.
-This list will not include any vote whose first component is the lexicographically smallest string in $\mathit{Names}$.
-(This feature will be used later in the proof to keep the pathological voter $u$ from breaking the proof.)
-Note also that, for example, even if ``Alice'' appears many times as the first-component field of elements in the list $V$, at most one Alice vote will appear in our special list of $\blocks$ votes.
+Note that, for example, even if ``Alice'' appears many times as the first-component field of elements in the list $V$, at most one Alice vote will appear in our special list of $\blocks$ votes.

-Now (recall, we are still defining the election system $\cale$'s action; we are not here speaking of our online bribery problem), $\cale$ will use the vote of the first voter in this special list to assign truth values to all variables~$x_{1,\ast}$, will use the vote of the second voter in this special list to assign truth values to all variables~$x_{2,\ast}$, and so on up to the vote of the $\blocks$th voter, which will assign truth values to all variables~$x_{\blocks,\ast}$.
+Now (recall, we are still defining the election system $\cale$'s action; we are not here speaking of our online bribery problem), $\cale$ will use the vote of the first voter in this special list to assign truth values to all variables of the form~$x_{1,\wasast}$, will use the vote of the second voter in this special list to assign truth values to all variables of the form~$x_{2,\wasast}$, and so on up to the vote of the $\blocks$th voter, which will assign truth values to all variables of the form~$x_{\blocks,\wasast}$.